sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 ![MDK](img_014.png)

->Make sure to select values for the mentioned properties only from `SalesOrderHeader` Entity.
+>Make sure to select values for the mentioned properties only from `SalesOrderHeader` entity.
 You may find similar values from other entities.

 Repeat the above step by adding 5 more **Key Value Item** on the page.